pdevine/S3/Healthchecks.md

 seconds is associated with each key, this way any keys older than the TTL are automatically removed.

-When a stats query is received, all these keys with 5 second interval need to be queried to get the sum of requests, 500s etc. As Redis does not have a performant RANGE query, the list of keys are built manually as follows
+When a stats query is received, the results for the prior 30 seconds will be returned.
+This is accomplished by retrieving the 6 keys that represent the 6 five-second intervals.
+As Redis does not have a performant RANGE query, the list of keys are built manually as follows

 * Take current timestamp